shinntype/bellefair/README.md

-# bellefair
+# Bellefair

-This is the Hebrew conpanion for Bellefair typeface (designed by Nick Shinn).
-This version of the Hebrew was designed by Liron Lavi Turkenich, for the Google libre fonts library.
+Bellefair's Latin was designed by Nick Shinn.
-2015
+The Hebrew is designed by Liron Lavi Turkenich and is harmonised with the Latin in terms of style, weight and overall color.